 The next three trips are weekend backpacking trips.
 The first is Mountain/Desert Backpack, where we travel to Anza Borrego Desert or local mountain areas where we focus on packing, fitting, and hiking comfortably with your backpack.
 The next trip is Land Navigation backpack, where we will spend the entire weekend practicing our map and compass or GPS navigational skills.
 Our last outing is Snow Camp.
 You will again need to choose the level of difficulty you are comfortable with for either a snowshoe or cross-country ski trip.
 Groups will learn how to build snow kitchens, snow shelters, igloos, and how to stay warm.
 This usually turns out to be everyone's favorite trip!

-In late April or early May we will have our Reunion/Graduation Ceremony.
+In April or early May we will have our Reunion/Graduation Ceremony.
 The venue changes.
 In the past locations have included Foster Lodge, Lake Morena campground, and Lake Poway.
-We will have a prepared dinner on Saturday night followed by the Graduation Ceremony and slide shows or speakers.
-If supported by the venue, students are invited to spend Saturday night at the campground for a small charge (~$10) and on Sunday morning, enjoy a complimentary breakfast and sign up for optional hikes
+On Saturday, we will have day hikes, a graduation ceremony, potluck dinner and slide shows or speakers.
+If supported by the venue, students are invited to spend Friday and Saturday night at the campground for a small charge (~$10) and on Sunday morning, sign up for optional hikes

 We encourage all students to either borrow or rent their equipment until they get more familiar with all of the different types of equipment available.
 However you will need good boots for each outing.
 One of the first lectures is on how to find the correct boot, so please wait until that lecture before purchasing your new boots.